Who is Russian army chief Valery Gerasimov? Top soldier turned Putin’s fall guy

 Who is Russian army chief Valery Gerasimov?
 The country’s top soldier turned Putin’s fall guy

-Gerasimov has been his nation’s top general for more than a decade, one of the longest reigns in the post.
+Gerasimov has been his nation’s top general for more than a decade.
 But the invasion of Ukraine – and the attempted mutiny by the Wagner mercenary forces – have left him severely weakened

-Valery Gerasimov, an unsmiling, grey-haired giant, stood waiting for Vladimir Putin outside the entrance of the Russian Southern Military Command Centre, about 60 miles from the eastern Ukraine border.
+Valery Gerasimov, an unsmiling, grey-haired giant, stood waiting for Vladimir Putin outside the entrance to the Russian Southern Military Command Centre, about 60 miles from the eastern Ukraine border.

 His clenched hands hung by his sides, like a schoolboy waiting for the headmaster.
-It was 19 October, 2023.
-The Russian chief of the general staff, Putin’s top soldier, had been appointed the operational commander of the invasion of Ukraine in January.
+It was 19 October 2023.
+The Russian chief of the general staff, Mr Putin’s top soldier, had been appointed the operational commander of the invasion of Ukraine in January.

 Western critics have called the Russian army naive, poorly equipped, slow to react and dogged by muddled command structures.

-As a young student at military school, he overcame a lack of natural intuition by “devouring stacks of military books by Russian military theorists”, according to an account of his education by Seth Jones, a former US intelligence analyst who wrote a biography on Gerasimov entitled Three Dangerous Men”.
+As a young student at military school, he had overcome a lack of natural intuition by “devouring stacks of military books by Russian military theorists”, according to Seth Jones, a former US intelligence analyst who included a biography of Mr Gerasimov in a book called Three Dangerous Men.
 He eventually became a top student.

 As a 22-year-old tank commander in 1977 in Poland, and then among the top staff for the Baltic Military District at the turn of the 1990s in Estonia, he watched as Western-funded pro-democracy groups helped overthrow Soviet rule.
 The Soviet Union would collapse entirely in 1991.
-It ws the end of the Cold War and the US had not fired a single bullet.
-This, according to the books author Jones, “began to shape Gerasimov’s use of hybrid warfare strategies and tactics, which you can see when he really starts to come into his prime,” the author Mr Jones told The Independent.
+It was the end of the Cold War and the US had not fired a single bullet.
+This “began to shape Gerasimov’s use of hybrid warfare strategies and tactics, which you can see when he really starts to come into his prime,” Mr Jones told The Independent.

 It was the largest land grab by a sovereign country in Europe since the Second World War.